Izenda7Series/docs/ui/doc_data_model_custom_view.rst

 .. tip::

-   Custom View is available from release.........
+   Custom View is available from release ?

 The Custom View allows user to add user-defined views using SQL SELECT query.